MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

     |Name|text|30|
     |Date|datetime||

     In this example, you want the `No.` field to map to the `ID` field in the external database.
-Because the names are different, you have to set the `ExternalName`property of the `No.` field name to the column name in the external table, in this case, `ID`.
+Because the names are different, you have to set the `ExternalName`property of the `No.` field to the column name in the external table, which in this case is `ID`.

 The code for the new table will be similar to the following: